 So, first and foremost, for clean stainless steel surfaces, avoid the following items and techniques:

-- Steel wool, steel brushes, or extremely abrasive cleaning pads can produce scratches and leave a deposit of tiny particles that may corrode.
-(If you’ve already done some harm, see our guide on removing stainless steel scratches.)
+Steel wool, steel brushes, or extremely abrasive cleaning pads can produce scratches and leave a deposit of tiny particles that may corrode.
+(If you’ve already done some harm, see your guide on removing stainless steel scratches.)

 How to Clean Stainless Steel Correctly